 Going a step further.

-- Deescalate the whole process.
+• Deescalate the whole process.
 Give everyone food and drinks.
-Ask the executives to take their jackets off.
-The whole point is an informal look into the executives’ attitudes and mindsets.
+Keep everyone on the same level.
+The whole point is an informal look into the experts’ attitudes and mindsets.

-- Tailor questions to each executive.
+• Tailor questions to each expert.
 For example, ask how a recent problem at work was overcome or how the latest sales figures where reached.

-- Encourage the executives beforehand to give praise to areas and individuals of the company.
+• Encourage the expert beforehand to give praise to areas and individuals of the company.